ember-intl/ember-intl/README.md

   numPhotos=(format-number num)}}
 ```

-### Intl-Get
+### intl-get Subexpression
-Utility helper for returning the value, or eventual value, based on a translation key.  *Should only ever be used as a subexpression, never as a standalone helper.*
+Subexpression helper for returning a translation for a given key.  *NOTE: Should only ever be used as a subexpression, never as a standalone helper.*

 ```hbs
 {{format-message (intl-get 'product.info')